dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

 -D mapreduce.partition.keypartitioner.options=-k1,1
 ~~~~

 In this step, we need to specify which key field to use for partitioning.
-There's no equivalent in unix sort.
-One critical detail to keep in mind is that, even though hadoop streaming uses unix sort --key option's syntax for mapreduce.partition.keypartitioner.options., no sorting will actually be performed.
+There's no equivalent in Unix sort.
+One critical detail to keep in mind is that, even though Hadoop streaming uses Unix sort --key option's syntax for mapreduce.partition.keypartitioner.options., no sorting will actually be performed.
 It only uses expressions such as -k2,2nr for key extraction; the nr flags will be ignored.

 In later sections (Partitioning in MRJob), we will discuss in detail how to incorporate sorting into the partitioner by custom partition key construction.

 ####Summary of Common Practices for Sorting Related Configuration

-<div style="background: #ffffff; overflow:auto;width:auto;border:0;border-width:.0;padding:.0;"><pre style="margin: 0; line-height: 125%">  -partitioner org.apache.hadoop.mapred.lib.KeyFieldBasedPartitioner
+<div style="background: #ffffff; overflow:auto;width:auto;border:0;border-width:.0;padding:.0;"><pre style="margin: 0; line-height: 125%">  -partitioner org.apache.Hadoop.mapred.lib.KeyFieldBasedPartitioner
-  -D mapreduce.job.output.key.comparator.class=org.apache.hadoop.mapreduce.lib.partition.KeyFieldBasedComparator \
+  -D mapreduce.job.output.key.comparator.class=org.apache.Hadoop.mapreduce.lib.partition.KeyFieldBasedComparator \
   -D stream.num.map.output.key.fields=<span style="color: #0000FF">4</span> \
   -D map.output.key.field.separator=. \
   -D mapreduce.partition.keypartitioner.options=<span style="color: #0000FF">-k1,2</span> \